antdragiotis/Embedding-models-vs-Languages-performance/README.md

 The accuracy evaluations are saved in the in the *QA_Matching_Accuracy_Results.csv* file in the *results/* directory and are summarized in the following tables:

 ![Accuracy - Exact Match](https://github.com/antdragiotis/Embedding-models-vs-Languages-performance/blob/main/assets/Results_Accuracy.PNG)

 Accuracy - Exact Match

 ![Accuracy - Top 3 selections](https://github.com/antdragiotis/Embedding-models-vs-Languages-performance/blob/main/assets/Results_Accuracy_alt.PNG)

 Accuracy - Top 3 selections

-The above evaluations confirm suggestions of current research that GenAI models show higher performance when processing English or languages they are direct descendants of Latin (like Italian, French and Romanian). **text-embedding-3-large** and **text-embedding-ada-002** demonstrate higher performance when comparing with **text-embedding-3-small**.
+The above evaluations confirm suggestions of current research that GenAI models show higher performance when processing English or languages they are direct descendants of Latin (like Italian, French and Romanian in this repository). **text-embedding-3-large** and **text-embedding-ada-002** demonstrate higher performance when comparing with **text-embedding-3-small**.

 ### How to run the app: